daypack-dev/daypack-lib/README.md

     - Still carry the same time complexity for generation of a single schedule, though generating first schedule is a lot faster than generating all schedules in practice/most cases

-  - Final remark would be that it's also not just completely random bruteforcing, Daypack lib does have a heavy set of utilities for dealing with time, and can for example extract free time slots
+  - Finally, it's not just completely random bruteforcing, `daypack_lib` has a (heavy) set of utilities for dealing with time, and can for example extract free time slots.

-    - In other words, a lot of pruning is done during the computation of the tree
+    A lot of pruning of computation is done as a result.

 - More detailed docs on the way